cwarden/mysql-proxy/doc/chassis.rst

 As the chassis is not MySQL specific it can load any kind of plugin as long as it exposes the init and shutdown functions.

-For the MySQL Proxy you usually load plugins like:

-* :ref:`plugin-proxy`
-* :ref:`plugin-admin`

-... which interface with MySQL @ref section-lifecycle.

 Threaded IO
 ===========